 \subsection{Vision Token Pruning}

-FastV \cite{FastV} uses the attention average of ViT layers to identify important token progressively, while merging the remaining into the important ones.
-Its VTP happens inside the vision encoder.
+ToMe~\cite{ToMe} merges similar vision tokens based on token similarities, which happens inside the vision encoder.
 TRIM \cite{TRIM} uses the similarity between vision tokens and text tokens' pooling to select tokens, while merging the remaining.
 Its VTP happens after the vision encoder and before the LLM decoder.
-VisionZip \cite{VisionZip} uses the average attention or the attention with the \texttt{ {CLS}} token to choose tokens, while group merging the remaining.
-Its VTP applies after the vision encoder and before the LLM decoder, requiring finetuning on the VLMs.
-SparseVLM \cite{SparseVLM} relies on the attention between vision tokens and relevant text tokens to choose important tokens, while recycling the pruned tokens by group merging.
-Its VTP works inside the LLM decoder layers progressively.
-PyramidDrop \cite{PDrop} keep tokens according to the attention between vision tokens and the last text token, while removing the remaining.
-Its VTP happens every several layers inside the LLM decoder progressively.
+VisionZip \cite{VisionZip} uses the average or the attention with the \texttt{ {CLS}} token to choose tokens, while group merging the remaining.
+Its VTP applies after the vision encoder and before the LLM decoder.
+FastV \cite{FastV} uses the average attention score of a LLM decoder layer to identify important tokens and removes the remaining.
+Its VTP happens inside the LLM decoder.
+SparseVLM \cite{SparseVLM} relies on the attention between vision tokens and relevant text tokens to choose important tokens, while group merging the pruned tokens.
+Its VTP works inside the LLM decoder layers.
+PyramidDrop \cite{PDrop} keeps tokens according to the attention between vision tokens and the last text token, while removing the remaining.
+Its VTP happens inside the LLM decoder layers.
 HiPrune \cite{hiprune} utilizes the overall attention of different vision layers for pruning, while removing the remaining, after the vision encoder and before the LLM decoder.

 Instead of relying on these handcrafted importance signal, our method learns a general optimality-guaranteed vision token pruner.
 Its VTP happens between the vision encoder and LLM decoder, no finetuning on VLMs needed.